mjendza/aws-sandbox/README.md

 This is my sandbox AWS Serverless stack.

+I'm sorry I haven't updated for a long time.
+Now that CDK v2 is available and my stack has a lot of customization, I don't see time to update it.
+Maybe in the future!

 ## Big Picture

 ![big-picture](doc/solution/big-picture.png)

 ## Limitations

-This is single repository stack.
-In one place and as single CDK deployment we are creating all is needed to deliver working application.
+This is a single repository stack.
+In one place, as a single CDK deployment, we are creating everything needed to deliver a working application.

 AWS vendor locked-in